BrkRaw/brkraw/docs/cli/prune.md

 - It applies to every matching parameter file (by basename), not to a specific scan id.

 - Use it for de-identification or redaction when preparing datasets for sharing.

+Optional JCAMP cleanup:

+- `strip_jcamp_comments: true` removes `$$` comment lines from JCAMP files that are kept in the pruned archive.

 - No helper utilities are provided; you must ensure JCAMP compliance yourself.